 – Start Small: There are many ways that you contribute.
 You can volunteer for your state our county LP social media team, you can help with ballot access petitioning, attend the meetings for both the state and county Libertarian Parties.
 This will help you to learn how the party works and find your niche.

 – Consider becoming a delegate for the National Convention.
 This is where we vote on changes to the bylaws, presidential candidates, national party officers, and other business.
-If you are unhappy with leadership, or the direction of the party, you are going to want to plan on getting down to the convention in Austin, TX in 2020.
+If you are unhappy with leadership, or the direction of the party, you are going to want to plan on getting to the convention in Washington DC in 2024.
 Here is the Convention Website.
-The dates for the convention are.
+The dates for the convention have not been set.

 – Attend your local and/or state government meetings.
 This will enable you to see who is active in your state or community, who your representatives are and begin networking with them.
 That will go a long way towards creating coalitions.